Training Contract Applications

 How to Write a Good Training Contract CV

-Your training contract CV should display a list of your academic achievements, relevant law experience and interests.
+Your training contract CV is a vital part of your training contract application.
+It should display a list of your academic achievements, relevant law experience and interests.
 It should be concise and take up no more than two pages.

 A good example training contract CV layout: